Skip to main content

 One field:

 • Website URL.
-Your homepage, the page customers land on when they search your brand.
+Your homepage, the page that customers land on when they search your brand.
 Hero Marketer fetches it once.

 What Hero Marketer reads from the page